9 Tips to Build a Customer Communication Strategy (2024)

 Some of the most effective customer self-help resources include:

-A good example is the Canva design school that contains hundreds of videos and how-to guides to help users get the maximum benefit out of their software.
+A good example is the Canva design school which contains hundreds of videos and how-to guides to help users get the maximum benefit out of their software.
+Canva also has an in-depth knowledge base that answers many frequently-asked customer questions.

 6. Measure & Monitor Customer Communication Metrics